invrs/paradiso/README.md

 # Paradiso

-An adapter-based framework for building isomorphic applications.
+An adapter-based, library-agnostic framework for building web applications.

 ## Features